 1. Recycling or faking brand ambassador Instagram content

 It can be tempting to use older content with brands that currently work with you to save time.
 Maybe you shot a picture or video that fits a general description in the past and have an opportunity to use it with a brand for full price.
 “A lot of influencers underestimate how seriously brand marketers evaluate each post.”
-Notes Nicholas Kinports, EVP at NOTICE, an agency that pairs Instagram influencers with brands.
+Notes Emily Espinosa, Head of Community at PodSquad, an agency that pairs prospective influencers with private pods for follower growth.
 “Getting that perfect shot that matches a campaign and really shows you care is an important brand ambassador Instagram tip.
 And trust me, marketers at brands and their bosses will pay attention to the effort and reward influencers that deliver consistent excellence.”

 2. Working with brands, then deleting posts later